obbrbt/1600finalProject/stepOne.md

 A markup language is any language on a computer that processes how text should be displayed.
 [Reference](https://en.wikipedia.org/wiki/Markup_language).

-The purpose of **SVG** is to create images programmatically _without_ having to open up another software, such as Photoshop, to create an image.
+The purpose of **SVG** is to create images programmatically _without_ having to open up another software, such as *Photoshop*, to create an image.

 In order to create an **SVG** image, you first need to create a document that can use SVG.
 For this tutorial, we’ll be using **HTML**.